 Of course, the obvious disadvantage of impact resistant shingles is the additional cost.
 As you’ve read above, this potentially is minor.

 If you live in Colorado, you should get impact resistant shingles.
 In fact, some cities, such as Fort Collins, it is code to have IR shingles.
+In other words, you have no choice but to get impact resistant shingles.
 As you can see, it sometimes doesn’t cost much more than your average architectural/dimensional shingles, yet the benefit is big.